 Another way to turn down the volume on a desire for weight loss is to work on respecting your body.
 Avoid the formation of negative body thoughts all together by not body-checking.
 What is body-checking?
 It’s any situation where one unproductively takes extra time to examine their body.
 That can look like staring into the mirror trying to decide what outfit looks the tiniest, it can look like squeezing tummy fat in disdain, and it can look like paying more attention to a body part (let’s say thighs) than that body part deserves.

 Other ways to promote body respect is to acknowledge the care your body is worthy of.
 We are worthy and deserving of nourishment, comfortable movement, respect from our partners and peers, worthy of comfort in our clothes, and so much more.
-At any size, no matter where a person is on diet culture spectrum, is the freedom to care for oneself in the ways available to you.
+At any size, no matter where a person is on diet culture spectrum is the freedom to care for oneself in the ways available to you.

 Grieving the Loss of Your Weight Loss Goals

-Given the ways diet culture seems to scream in our ears that weight loss is our only solution for a better life, it is normal to want to purse weight loss.
+Given the ways diet culture seems to scream in our ears that weight loss is our only solution for a better life, it is normal to want to pursue weight loss.
 However, what we rationally know about dieting is that it tends to hurt our health.
-Therefore, acknowledging ways we can care and respect our body outside of weight loss are not only crucial to our health, but important to begin leaving a desire for thinness behind.
+Therefore, acknowledging ways we can care and respect our body outside of weight loss is not only crucial to our health, but important to begin leaving a desire for thinness behind.
 This process won’t happen overnight.